 Through visual messages like pictures, graphs, objects and other visual facets.
 Visual Communication is a crucial part of today’s methods of conveying important information.
 It is used in presentations, televisions, etc.

 Various Cultural and Intercultural Modes of Communication

 Several cultural modes of communication are specific to each area and culture.
 It can be symbolic usage of actions, body language, etc. The culture of a person is not just what they eat or wear but also how they communicate.

-What are the Three Modes of Communication?
+What are the Five Modes of Communication?

 - Interpretative Communication

 - Presentational Communication

 Before we delve deep into the topic, let us first understand the importance of different modes of communication.

 - Helps in devising plans and strategies for reaching a goal